-Figure 4a and 4b show how the accuracy measures, individual average forecast error and consensus forecast error, change with the level of competition.
+Figure 4a and 4b show how the accuracy measures, i.e., individual average forecast error and consensus forecast error, change with competition.
 Under the honest payoff (yellow dash-dot line), the individual forecast error does not change with competition.
-Meanwhile, the consensus forecast error decreases with competition because there is more aggregate information.
+Meanwhile, the consensus forecast error decreases with competition as there is more aggregate information.

 When analysts are in addition rewarded for relative accuracy (red dashed line), the individual forecast error is very similar to that of the honest payoff.
-The consensus forecast error also decreases with competition in this case but is generally lower than that of the honest payoff.
+The consensus forecast error also decreases with competition here but is generally lower than that of the honest payoff.
 As discussed at the beginning of this section, this is again because analysts adopt a forecast strategy that puts more weight on their private signals and improves consensus forecast error when rewarded for relative accuracy.

-When analysts are further rewarded for optimism as well (blue solid line), the individual forecast error increases with competition because the distortionary effect intensifies.
-The consensus forecast error first decreases with competition as with the other two payoff structures because there is more aggregate information, but once the number of analysts reaches 10, it starts to increase with competition because the distortionary effect offsets the benefit of more aggregate information.
+When analysts are further rewarded for optimism (blue solid line), the individual forecast error increases with competition because the distortionary effect intensifies.
+The consensus forecast error first decreases with competition due to more aggregate information, as with the other two payoff specifications.
+However, once the number of analysts reaches 10, it starts to increase with competition because the distortionary effect offsets the benefit of more aggregate information.
+22